The Knickerbocker Hotel

-The original hotel, which served as the home of Enrico Caruso and George M. Cohan, shuttered in 1920 following a decrease in business.
-The building was then converted to offices, becoming known as the Knickerbocker Building.
-It was the home of Newsweek magazine from 1940 to 1959 during which it was called the Newsweek Building.
+The original hotel housed Enrico Caruso and George M. Cohan until it was shuttered in 1920 due to a decrease in business.
+The building was then converted to offices, becoming the Knickerbocker Building; it was the home of Newsweek magazine from 1940 to 1959 during which it was called the Newsweek Building.
 After major renovations in 1980, it became known as 1466 Broadway and was used as garment showrooms and offices.
 Following another renovation in 2001, it was known as 6 Times Square.
 The Knickerbocker was added to the National Register of Historic Places in 1980 and was designated a New York City Landmark in 1988.
 It was converted back to a hotel from 2013 to 2015 under its original name.

 Site

-The Knickerbocker Hotel is on the southeastern corner of Broadway and 42nd Street, at the south end of Times Square, in the Midtown Manhattan neighborhood of New York City.
-It contains the alternate addresses 1462–1470 Broadway, 6 Times Square, and 142 West 42nd Street, with a small annex extending south to 143 West 41st Street.
+The Knickerbocker Hotel is on the southeastern corner of Broadway and 42nd Street, at the south end of Times Square, in the Midtown Manhattan neighborhood of New York City, New York, U.S. It contains the alternate addresses 1462–1470 Broadway, 6 Times Square, and 142 West 42nd Street, with a small annex extending south to 143 West 41st Street.
 The building occupies a land lot covering 19,800 ft2, with frontages of about 135 ft on Broadway to the west and about 185 ft on 42nd Street to the north.
 The frontage on 41st Street is only 17 ft wide.